Ali-Azhar128/Ecommerce/README.md

 ## Demo

-ou can check out the live demo of ShopEase deployed on Render. [here](https://shopease-2wtu.onrender.com).
+You can check out the live demo of ShopEase deployed on Render. [here](https://shopease-2wtu.onrender.com).

 ## Installation